| | | | |

 10. Jase Case

-An often overlooked, but essential item to include in your Roatan packing list is an emergency antibiotic kit, like Jase Case.
-While traveling, you’re at risk of being exposed to bacteria and potential infections that your body may not be accustomed to.
 The Jase Case is a travel-friendly medical kit that’s stocked with five life-saving medications that you may need in the event of a medical emergency on your trip.
 You’ll start with an online consultation from a board-certified physician.
 Afterwards, your medication will be sent straight to your home from their pharmacy network.

 Including a Jase Case in your Roatan packing list can provide peace of mind and ensure that you’re prepared for any unexpected health issues during your trip.
-You may also want to consider packing a travel first aid kit stocked with essentials like band aids, over-the-counter pain meds and disinfectant for any bumps and bruises.
+You may also want to consider packing a travel first aid kit stocked with essentials like band aids, over-the-counter pain meds, and disinfectant for any bumps and bruises.

 The Jase Case is the perfect addition to your Roatan packing list in case of medical emergencies